Search continues for driver who struck 4-year-old boy, fled scene

-ST. LOUIS COUNTY, MO - The search continued Friday for the driver of a vehicle that hit a four-year-old boy and left him in the street.
+ST. LOUIS COUNTY, MO - The search continued Friday for the driver of a vehicle that hit a five-year-old boy and left him in the street.
 It happened at Halls Ferry Road and Empire Court, not far from Chambers.
-Mustafa Jameel rescued the little boy.
+The boy’s grandmother has identified the youngster as Tajma Johnson.
+He’s hospitalized with many complications but she says he’s expected to survive.

 Jameel said, “It’s really upsetting.
 He’s only four-years-old.
 He just came to this life.”